Sanix-Darker/sanixdk.xyz/scripts/e2e/README.md

 ## CI integration

-`make e2e` is the canonical pipeline (it depends on `build`, so it re-compiles + rebuilds before iterating the harness).
-CI uploads `docs/TEST_LOG.md` as the `e2e-test-log` artifact via `actions/upload-artifact@v4`; the upload step runs even when the harness exits non-zero, so a partial log is still preserved for audit.
+`make e2e` is the canonical pipeline.
+The harness performs one clean build before iterating the stories; `make build` clears generated `public/` output first, so repeated runs cannot duplicate page headers.
+CI uploads `docs/TEST_LOG.md` as the `e2e-test-log` artifact via `actions/upload-artifact@v7`; the upload step runs even when the harness exits non-zero, so a partial log is still preserved for audit.

 ## Browser-use handoff